sergiocollado/potpourri/notes_kubernetes.md

 Secrets objects used to store sensitive information, like passwords, keys or personal data... and are stored in a hashed format (although not encripted!)

+### Security contexts

+Some secure settings can be define at the container run engine level or at the pod level.
+If configured at the pod level, those settings will be defined for all the containers within the pod.
+If defined in both places, the container and the pod, the pod settings will override the container settings.